 How FM Receivers Work

-The RF amp is a VHF amplifier tuned to the FM band and provides rejection to other frequencies and the IF image (more on this just now).
+The RF amp is a VHF amplifier tuned to the FM band and provides rejection to other frequencies and the intermediate frequency image (more on this below).

-Then follows the mixer, which mixes this incoming frequency with another one coming from the local oscillator.
-This is the tuning part, and the result of this is the creation of two new frequencies—the incoming signal plus and minus the local oscillator (LO) frequency.
+Then follows the mixer, which mixes the incoming frequency with another frequency from the local oscillator.
+This is the tuning part, and the result is the creation of two new frequencies—the incoming signal with and without the local oscillator (LO) frequency.

 An FM Regenerative Receiver that Works

-- R1 is the regeneration control, and you adjust it to just before the point of a squealing oscillation, and C3 is the tuning control.
+Potentiometer R1 is the regeneration control, and you adjust it to just before the point of a squealing oscillation.

 We have looked at how FM receivers work and presented a fairly simple working design.
 Personally, I was amazed by how well it worked, considering the actual receiver had only one transistor.